styalai/player-detection-on-Minecraft-with-YOLOv8/README.md

 The model is store in : "player_detection on minecraft 04 (gpu).pt"

 ##**Tuto :**
 You can easely reproduce this for any things.
-There are many tutorials for it.
+There are many tutorials for it ex : https://medium.com/@arthur.lagacherie/implement-the-xlstm-paper-from-scratch-with-pytorch-3a2a4ddb4f94.

 * First create a dataset with a special organization describe in https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format
 I use https://www.cvat.ai/ for create my dataset it's very simple.